kleiton0x00/Shelltropy/README.md

 ## Disadvantage

 While encoding, the size of the shellcode will be 2 times larger, making it easier for Blue Team/ Malware Analysis to detect such encoded shellcodes.

+## Creds

+The Shellcode Injection template (using Syscalls2) is copied from this project: https://github.com/m0rv4i/SyscallsExample